spicywebau/craft-neo/README.md

 - [ ] Relabel support
 - [ ] Quick Field support

-### ETA
+### Version `1.0` ETA

-No `1.0` ETA just yet, but it's looking to be around end of April 2016.
-In the meantime, `0.x` releases will start around early-mid April.
+Version `1.0` will release with all features around the end of April 2016.
+In the meantime, `0.x` versions will be released with partial feature support.